LibrariesHacked/create-librarydata/src/markdown/about.md

-In 2019 a group of library data practioners worked on a set of [public library data schemas](https://schema.librarydata.uk/).
-These were designed to help libraries publish open data about themselves, in a standard format.
+In 2019 a group of library workers worked on a set of [public library data schemas](https://schema.librarydata.uk/).
+These were designed to help libraries publish open data about themselves.

 Here are some background sources for that project: